-All undergraduate textbooks and student notes will be sold from the Memorial Theatre foyer from 9-27 July 2012, while postgraduate textbooks and student notes will be available from the top floor of vicbooks in the Student Union Building, Kelburn Campus.
-After Week 2 of the trimester, all undergraduate textbooks and student notes will be sold from vicbooks on Level 4 of the Student Union Building.
+All undergraduate textbooks and student notes will be sold from the Memorial Theatre foyer from 11 February to 15 March 2013, while postgraduate textbooks and student notes will be available from vicbooks' new store, ground floor in the Easterfield Building, Kelburn Campus.
+After Week 2 of the trimester, all undergraduate textbooks and student notes will be sold from vicbooks, Easterfield Building.